UtodDE/Vue_practice/README.md

 # Nintendo Switch Games Website

 Welcome to the Nintendo Switch Games website!
-This project showcases information about popular Nintendo Switch games along with details about the developer and external sources.
+This project showcases information about popular Nintendo Switch games.

 ## Technologies Used